2017 WTA Finals: Singles

 at the Australian Open to Shelby Rogers.
 She then retired in the quarterfinals of St. Petersburg before Kristina Mladenovic beat her in the third round in Indian Wells.
 She then reached the quarterfinals in Miami, losing to Johanna Konta.

 Halep began to put in impressive results in the clay court season, starting with a semifinal showing in Stuttgart.
 She followed this up with her first title of the season in Madrid, winning in three sets over Kristina Mladenovic.
 She made another final the following week in Rome, but failed to overcome Elina Svitolina.
 She continued her string of reaching finals, this time at the French Open.
 However, she was again unsuccessful in taking home the trophy, losing to Jeļena Ostapenko.

 Halep's first tournament on grass was in Eastbourne, which ended with a loss to Caroline Wozniacki in the quarterfinals.
 She also lost at the quarterfinal stage at Wimbledon, at the hands of Johanna Konta.
 After a retirement on the hard courts of Washington, Halep's results on this surface began to pick up.
 Reaching the semifinals of Toronto and the final of Cincinnati, losing to Elina Svitolina and Garbiñe Muguruza respectively.
 However, she drew Maria Sharapova in the first round of the US Open and suffered a three-set loss.
 She then lost her opening match in Wuhan.
 The following week, she reached the final in Beijing, losing to Caroline Garcia.
-Despite the loss, due to beating Jelena Ostapenko in the semifinals, Halep became World No.1 for the first time.
+Despite the loss, due to beating Jeļena Ostapenko in the semifinals, Halep became World No.1 for the first time.

 Karolína Plíšková began her season with a strong showing in Brisbane, winning the title by defeating Alizé Cornet in the final.
 She followed this up with a quarterfinal showing at the Australian Open, losing in three sets to Mirjana Lučić-Baroni.
 Plíšková very quickly got back on the winner's board, claiming the title in Doha with a win over Caroline Wozniacki in the final.
 However, the following week she lost her opening match in Dubai.
 She had consistent results in Indian Wells and Miami, losing in the semifinals of both tournaments to Svetlana Kuznetsova and Caroline Wozniacki respectively.